tmbuza/iMAP/README.md

 ## Requirements

-The first step is to gather all materials needed for implementing the iMAP pipeline smoothly (Table S1).
+The first step is to gather all materials needed for implementing the iMAP pipeline smoothly (Table 1).

 <br>

-Table: Table S1: List of required materials for running iMAP pipeline
+Table 1: List of required materials for running iMAP pipeline

 | **Required**    | **Description**   |  **Folder** | **Remarks**          |
 | :--------------------   | :-------------------------------------------------------------   |  :---------------: | :------------:   |